WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 The Mahalwari system had some demerits.
 Some of them were

-1. the farmers had no ownership rights over the land;
+1. The farmers had no ownership rights over the land;

-2. the misery of the farmers increased and the livelihood of their families was greatly hampered;
+2. The misery of the farmers increased and the livelihood of their families was greatly hampered;

-3. though there were no middlemen in the village the chiefs resorted to corruption and nepotism;
+3. Though there were no middlemen in the village the chiefs resorted to corruption and nepotism;

 Question 5.
 Write the results of the peasant revolts of the Deccan or the Deccan Riots of 1875.

-Deccan Riots of 1875 Introduction:
+Answer: Deccan Riots of 1875 Introduction:

 The revolt of the peasants of Poona and Ahmadnagar of the Deccan in 1875 is known as the Peasant Revolt of Deccan or ‘The Deccan Riot’.